-- (a) Experience shall include providing any type of services or advice involving the use of accounting, attest, management advisory, financial advisory, tax or consulting skills. - (b) The applicant shall have their experience verified to, and on a form approved by, the Board by a licensee as defined in the Act or from another state.
+- (a) Experience shall include providing any type of services or advice involving the use of accounting, attest, management advisory, financial advisory, tax or consulting skills. - (b) The applicant shall have their experience verified to the Board by a licensee as defined in the Act or from another state.
 Acceptable experience shall include employment in industry, government, academia or public practice.
-The Board shall look at such factors as the complexity and diversity of the work. - (c) One year of experience shall consist of full or part-time employment that <a href="https://exemble.com/exemple
+The Board shall look at such factors as the complexity and diversity of the work. - (c) One year of experience shall consist of full or part-time employment that extends over a period of no less than a year and no more than three years and includes no fewer than 2,000 hours of performance of services described in (a) above.
+The one year of experience gained must have occurred within the 3 years preceding the date of licensure application.
+Applicants may appeal to the board for an extension of time in cases of extreme medical or other hardships.

-Rule 17 INVESTIGATION COSTS
+RULE 17 INVESTIGATION COSTS